John Knox: Legacy

 Knox was notable not so much for the overthrow of Roman Catholicism in Scotland, but for assuring the replacement of the established Christian religion with Presbyterianism rather than Anglicanism.
-It was thanks to Knox that the Presbyterian polity was established, though it took 120 years following his death for this to be achieved in 1689.
+Knox was instrumental in the establishment of the Presbyterian polity, though it took 120 years following his death for this to be achieved in 1689.
 Meanwhile, he accepted the status quo and was happy to see his friends appointed bishops and archbishops, even preaching at the inauguration of the Protestant Archbishop of St Andrews John Douglas in 1571.
 In that regard, Knox is considered the notional founder of the Presbyterian denomination, whose members number millions worldwide.

 A bust of Knox, by David Watson Stevenson, is in the Hall of Heroes of the National Wallace Monument in Stirling.
+Knox is commemorated in multiple notable Church of Scotland and presbyterian locations, such as the Glasgow Necropolis, St Giles cathedral and New College, Edinburgh.
+He is also commemorated in his hometown of Haddington, where the local grammar school, in which John Know was educated, was renamed from Haddington Grammar to the John Knox Memorial Institute in 1879 and gradually became known as just Knox Academy after the construction of the new campus between 1930-1960.
+A large sculpture of Knox adorns the front of the former John Knox Memorial Institute building (now Meadowpark Knox Academy).